johnnietse/quartus-fpga-design-labworks/README.md

 #### Key Concepts:
 - Expanding on the use of Quartus to design combinational logic circuits.
-- Demonstrating the behavior of basic logic gates using debounced inputs.
+- Demonstrating the behaviour of basic logic gates using debounced inputs.

 #### Implementation:
 The debouncer output is combined with switch inputs to drive three different logic gates: AND, OR, and XOR.
 The results are displayed on LEDs connected to the FPGA.
 The logic circuit design is tested via simulation and then compiled and programmed onto the FPGA.